itsf4llofstars/enigma_machine/README.md

 ## Build Your Own Random Rotors

-The build-rotors.py script will build 5 random, 26 letteredj non-repeating,<br>
+The build-rotors.py script will build 5 rotors consisting of 26 non-repeating<br>
-lists and write them to a text file in the working directory named rotors.txt.<br>
+randomized letters and write them to a text file named rotors.txt in the<br>
+working directory<br>

 You can now use these rotors in your own Enigma Machine.
 You will need to copy<br>
 and paste them into the code yourself.<br>